 AvaSoft supports 8 built-in digital outputs on the AvaSpec, one per history channel.
-The output pins on the High Density 15-pole Sub-D connector which are used for the process control application are listed in the table below.
-So, pin 5 is used to monitor the thresholds that are set for History Channel Function F1 etc..
+The output pins on the High Density 15/26-pole Sub-D connector which are used for the process control application are listed in the table below.